 - Chair pose (Utkatasana): This pose requires strong hip flexors to maintain a deep squat while keeping the thighs parallel to the ground.

 - Crow pose (Bakasana): This arm balance requires strong hip flexors to lift the feet off the ground and balance the body on the hands.

-Remember to always warm up properly before attempting these poses and to listen to your body and only go as far as is comfortable for you.
+Remember to always warm up properly before attempting these poses, listen to your body, and only go as far as is comfortable for you.

 Hip Flexor Exercises for Beginners